cameronrocketboost/chatbot/tasks.md

   - Updated stream loop to use `send(lastMessage)` for AIMessage chunks/messages.
   - Updated end-of-stream signal to use `send("[DONE]")`.
   - Updated short message guard (`length < 2`) to use the `send()` helper and signal `[DONE]` immediately.
+- Removed unused `sendSSE` function that was generating TypeScript warning (6133).